jbiason/socketflnk/README.md

 	<dt>WATERMARK</dt>
 	<dd>The just created event forced the watermark to be moved.
 In this example, the watermark
-	will move every time it sees an event that is most recent than any preivous one.</dd>
+	will move every time it sees an event that is most recent than any previous one.</dd>

 	<dt>REDUCE</dt>
 	<dd>SocketFlink will group duplicated words in a single element.
 When this happens, a